helenst/helenst.github.io/cv.md

 ### [Turing Institute](https://www.turing.ac.uk/) - Data Safe Haven (2018)

-Created a Django-based interface to a secure data research platform for data scientists.
+Built a Django-based webapp to manage secure research environments for data scientists.

 * <https://www.turing.ac.uk/research/research-projects/data-safe-havens-cloud>
 * <https://arxiv.org/abs/1908.08737>

 ### [University College London](http://www.ucl.ac.uk/) - Cardiac Electrophysiology Web Lab (2017-20)

 Web Lab is a platform to support the use and development of cardiac electrophysiology models and is a collaboration between Oxford, UCL and Nottingham universities.
-I initially carried out a feature-complete Django rewrite of the originally Java-based web interface, creating a git-based back end for model and protocol development, and later returned to add new functionality for fitting models to datasets.
+I initially carried out a feature-complete Django rewrite of the originally Java-based web interface, creating a git-based back end for model and protocol iteration, and later returned to add new functionality to support work around fitting models to datasets.

 * <https://pubmed.ncbi.nlm.nih.gov/26789753/>
 * <https://github.com/ModellingWebLab/WebLab>